What is Supply Chain Security?

 3. Dependency Threats

+Dependency threats represent one of the most common supply chain security challenges.
 Modern software relies heavily on third-party libraries and open-source packages.
-Dependency threats exploit this trust by introducing vulnerabilities through the external components your software consumes.
+These threats exploit this trust by introducing vulnerabilities through the external components your software consumes.

 Examples of Dependency Threats